Influenzanet/authentication-service/docs/api-methods/signup.md

-**Signup Admin**
+**Signup**
 ----
-  Start registration/promotion process for a new admin account with the given email address and password. **TODO** registration process still to be defined
+  Register a new user account with the given email address and password, if they match the validation criterias (valid email format and password at least 6 characters including letters and numbers).

 * **URL**

-  /v1/signup/admin
+  /v1/user/signup

 * **Method:**

   `POST`

 *  **URL Params**
-  None
+  * None

 * **Data Params**
   **Required:**